 And you’ll be able to carry your dirty water a good distance away from camp before you dump it so that curious critters are less likely to wander into your camp once you head to bed.

-While there are certainly benefits to getting a hard-sided cooler that is exceptionally well-insulated (like a YETI cooler), a folding cooler is great for truck bed camping because it can be lighter and less bulky to move about when you don’t actively have it full of perishable food items.
+While there are certainly benefits to getting a hard-sided cooler that is exceptionally well-insulated (like a YETI cooler), a folding cooler is great for your list of pickup camper accessories because it can be lighter and less bulky to move about when you don’t actively have it full of perishable food items.

-I personally really enjoy the Kelty Folding Cooler that I added to my pickup truck camping accessories because it has a removable inner liner.
+I personally really enjoy the Kelty Folding Cooler that I added to my truck camper supplies because it has a removable inner liner.

 That makes it easy to clean and dry without having to hose out the entire cooler.
 It also has four drink holders built into the lid, which allows me to use it as an end table next to my lakeside lounge chair.

-If you arrive at camp late or you simply don’t have the energy to cook a full healthy camping meal, having a small backpacking stove and a collection of dehydrated meals is a great way to get your nutrition with minimal effort.
+If you arrive at camp late or you simply don’t have the energy to cook a full healthy camping meal, having a small backpacking stove and a collection of dehydrated meals is essential for a good set of truck camper accessories.